 Why is Feature Scaling needed?

 Feature scaling is about transforming the values of different numerical features to fall within a similar range like each other.
 The feature scaling is used to prevent the supervised learning models from getting biased toward a specific range of values.
 For example, if your model is based on linear regression and you do not scale features, then some features may have a higher impact than others which will affect the performance of predictions by giving undue advantage for some variables over others.
 This puts certain classes at disadvantage while training model.
-This is why it becomes important to use scaling algorithms so that you can standardize your feature values.
+This is why it becomes important to use scaling algorithms such as standard scaling or min max scaling.

 This process of feature scaling is done so that all features can share the same scale and hence avoid problems such as some of the following:

+• Loss in accuracy: Without feature scaling, features with larger numerical ranges can dominate the model’s learning process.
+This disproportionate influence skews the model’s attention towards these larger-scale features, potentially overlooking the contributions of smaller-scale features.
 For example, in the data set used in this post, pay attention to feature values of salary, age, and height.
 The values of salary are in the range of 50000 to 210000 (in the above example) while the values of age are in the range 1 to 100 and the values of height are in the range 4 ft to 7 ft.
 When such data set is applied on algorithms such as gradient descent optimization or K-nearest neighbors, the algorithm tries and find optimized weights or distances to handle feature values having larger values.
 This results in models which are sub-optimal in nature.
-This is where feature scaling comes into the picture.
-The idea is to transform the value of features in a similar range like others for machine learning algorithms to behave better resulting in optimal models.

 Scaling the data to a common range can help to alleviate this problem.
 In this case, we can use the MinMaxScaler or StandardScaler to scale the data so that the features such as the salary, age and income contribute equally to the analysis.
 By scaling the data, we can ensure that each feature has an equal impact on the model’s performance, and the model can make more accurate predictions.